creative-area/docker-libvips/README.md

 but it can also be used as is :

-`docker run --rm -ti creativearea/libvips vips -v` or `docker run --rm -ti creativearea/libvips vipsthumbnail -h`
+`docker run --rm -t creativearea/libvips vips -v` or `docker run --rm -t creativearea/libvips vipsthumbnail -h`